THE PRISTINE FAITH RESTORATION SOCIETY

 About PFRS

-The society strongly opposes the concept that the Christian religion should evolve in its theology.
-The basic premise is that Jesus delivered to His Apostles what His Father commanded, and the Holy Spirit completed their training after Jesus' resurrection.
-The Apostles in turn deposited the complete and unchangeable Christian teaching in the Apostolic churches they founded.
+The Pristine Faith Restoration Society seeks to research and promote the most ancient beliefs and practices of Christianity.
+We strongly oppose the concept that the Christian religion should evolve in its theology.
+Our basic premise is that Jesus delivered to His Apostles what His Father commanded, the Holy Spirit completed their training after Jesus' ascension, and the Apostles in turn deposited the complete and unchangeable Christian teaching in the Apostolic churches they founded in the first century.
 The Apostolic tradition was not to be altered in any way, or added to, but strictly upheld and defended against all heresies.
-It therefore follows that the earliest Christian tradition is the true Christian Faith, and that all theological positions that do not agree with the earliest traditions are false.
+It therefore follows that the earliest Christian tradition is the true Apostolic Christian Faith, and that all theological positions that do not agree with the earliest traditions are false.
 In other words, PFRS rejects the concept of continued revelation or development after the Apostles of Jesus died, either through Apostolic Succession, alleged modern apostles and prophets, or even theological refinement.

 This raises the question of how one is to determine the earliest Apostolic tradition.
 The Pristine Faith Restoration Society has based its process for discovering this on four basic principles: